┌─┐┬┌─┬ ┬┬ ┬┬┬─┐┌─┐ ┬─┐┌─┐┬ ┬┌─┐┬─┐┌┬┐┌─┐ └─┐├┴┐└┬┘││││├┬┘├┤ ├┬┘├┤ │││├─┤├┬┘ ││└─┐ └─┘┴ ┴ ┴ └┴┘┴┴└─└─┘ ┴└─└─┘└┴┘┴ ┴┴└──┴┘└─┘

 Transport Bandwidth and Metrics

 Transport bandwidth and latency metrics are collected by the transport discovery service.
-Each visor reports its bandwidth counters when transports are re-registered with the transport discovery.
+Each visor maintains per-transport bandwidth counters in a local bbolt-backed stats store and reports them when transports are re-registered with the transport discovery.
+(The on-disk YYYY-MM-DD.csv per-day log store the visor used to keep — and the reward system used to fetch over dmsg — has been retired; historical data is served from the same bbolt store via the visor's RPC.)
 These metrics can be viewed with:

 skywire cli tp metrics